 Without saliva we are unable to sense taste or swallow food smoothly.
 Umami holds the key to these functions.

 Synergistic effects which have been made use of for a long time.

-The main umami substances are glutamate, inosinate and guanylate, and it has been scientifically proven that umami is sensed far more strongly when these are present not individually, but when glutamate is combined with inosinate or guanylate.
+The main umami substances are glutamate, inosinate and guanylate, and it has been scientifically proven that umami taste of glutamate is dramatically enhanced by inosinate or guanylate.
 This is referred to as umami synergy.

 Yet people have been capitalizing on umami synergy for centuries, long before this effect was scientifically proven.
 All over the world, in dishes from soups combining glutamate-rich vegetables and inosinate-rich meat and fish, to the tang of Chinese cuisine extracted from chicken or pork bones and green onions, to Japanese dashi made from kombu (high in glutamate) and katsuobushi (high in inosinate), people have acquired an empirical understanding of umami synergy and applied that knowledge to cooking.

 The strength of the umami synergy between glutamate and inosinate varies according to the ratios of each.
 When solutions containing slightly varying proportions of glutamate and inosinate were used to perform a sensory evaluation, umami was found to be most powerful with a glutamate to inosinate ratio of exactly 1:1.
 This proportion was deemed 7 to 8 times the intensity of tasting either glutamate or inosinate in isolation.

 An analysis of the ichiban (primary) dashi used at one venerable Japanese restaurant revealed the glutamate/inosinate ratio to be exactly 1:1, suggesting that top restaurants know from experience the optimal proportions for greatest umami.

 Synergistic effect in various cooking

 by Glutamate/Inosinate ratio